 The maximum loan period allowed in the UAE is twenty-five years, with an age limit of 65 years for salaried people and 70 years for self-employed.
 Naturally, a longer-term loan cuts down your monthly payment but increases the total interest amount.
 Borrowing capacity also goes up with a longer-term mortgage in Dubai.

 You can also opt for a longer-term loan and cut down the years by paying extra each year.
-You can repay 10% of the principal amount each year, facing no penalty.
-It is best to seek professional advice before making any decision based on your home loan Dubai searches.
+You can repay an extra 10% of the principal amount each year facing no penalty.
+Before making any decision based on your home loan Dubai searches, it is best to seek professional advice.

-Home loan interest rate in Dubai can range from 2.99 to 5%.
+Home loan interest in Dubai can range from 2.99 to 5%.
+The general trend is that the rates are lowering slightly and expected to go down further in the future.
+However, things can change.
 If you opt for a fixed rate, this would usually be for two years.
 After that, a revision rate will apply.
-The revision of home loan rates in Dubai could be higher if you paid a lower upfront amount.
+If you have paid a lower upfront amount, the revision rate could be higher.
 You can also get a fixed rate offer for five years as well.
-However, that rate would be higher, usually close to 5%.
+However, that rate would be on the higher side, usually close to 5%.

 Switching Mortgage Providers

-Switching to a mortgage provider has become a little easier in recent years.
-The penalty is now capped at AED 10,000, which earlier was 5% of the amount.
-However, if you negotiate with the bank, they can often offer you more attractive terms depending on the market situation.
+In recent years switching a mortgage provider has become a little easier.
+The penalty is now capped at AED 10,000. which earlier was 5% of the amount.
+However, usually, if you negotiate with the bank, they can often offer you more attractive terms depending on the market situation.

+Buying a flat in Dubai or any other property is a huge financial decision and it requires a lot of hard work.
+Research thoroughly and take expert advice when there is any confusion.
 To acquire the best home loan in Dubai, one has to work for it.
-With research and some luck, you can receive the cheapest home loans in Dubai.
-You can start your work by learning more about the types of mortgages in Dubai before making the final call.
+With smart research and a little bit of luck, you can acquire the cheapest home loans in Dubai.
+You can start your work by learning more about the types of mortgages before making the final call.